-Class A shares may be purchased without an initial sales charge or contingent deferred sales charge (CDSC) by certain investors.
+Class A shares may be purchased without an initial sales charge or contingent deferred sales charge (CDSC) by certain investors or for certain payments.
 If you would like information about available sales charge waivers, call your investment representative or call Shareholder Services at (800) 632-2301.